unblindness/oct_alignment/README.md

 ### Step 1: Clone Repository

 First, clone or download this repository to a desired location on your computer.
 In a terminal, enter the following commands.
-(You will need to change the URL to your actual GitHub repository address.)

 ```bash
 git clone https://github.com/unblindness/oct_alignment.git